+353 (0) 1 685 3029 / +353 (0) 71 930 0942

 I ploughed through the snow in New Hampshire as the primary season kicked off, travelled to LA for the Democratic Party convention, decamped to Nashville on the night Al Gore first won — and then lost — and finally, popped down to Florida as lawyers from both sides went to war over the result.

-Bill Clinton, with Hillary at his side, said a final goodbye at the 2000 DNC, or so we thought.
+President Bill Clinton, with Hillary at his side, said a final goodbye at the 2000 DNC, or so we thought.

 Being a foreign journalist at the event was a plum gig and pretty straightforward, especially as I worked for a Sunday publication.
 The aim was to get there, observe, soak it up, hang out with other reporters, eat well, have a few beers and write a long piece for Sunday’s paper.

-Filing for online, tweeting or live-blogging?
+Was I filing for online, tweeting or live-blogging?
 Er, no.

-You had to use shorthand and, like, take notes and do stuff like actually listen and watch.
-Most newspaper websites on ‘The Internet’ were still run by two guys in the basement.
-Print was king.
+In 2000, there was no Twitter, no Instagram, no Snapchat, no Facebook and no smartphones.
+Journalists had to use shorthand, take notes – listen and watch.
+Most newspaper websites on ‘The Internet’ were still run by two guys in a basement.

-It may have been a year before 9/11 but security 16 years ago was still pretty tight; airport scanners, full-body pat-downs and several accreditations required before gaining entry to the DNC.
+It may have been a year before 9/11 but security 24 years ago was still pretty tight; airport scanners, full-body pat-downs and several accreditations required before gaining entry to the DNC.

 Terrorism?
 The biggest threat that week was the rock band Rage Against the Machine, who had decided to hold a free concert outside the DNC.

-“Eight-thousand people showed up and Rage frontman Zack de la Rocha whipped them into a frenzy when he walked onstage.
+Rolling Stone magazine recalled the event: “Eight-thousand people showed up and Rage frontman Zack de la Rocha whipped them into a frenzy when he walked onstage.

 “Our democracy has been hijacked!” he screamed as the band kicked into “Bulls on Parade.”
 “Our electoral freedoms in this country are over so long as it’s controlled by corporations!
 We are not going to allow these streets to be taken over by the Democrats or the Republicans!”

-They played a forty-minute set that included “Sleep Now in the Fire,” “Guerrilla Radio,” “Testify” and covers of Devo’s “Beautiful World” and MC5’s “Kick Out the Jams.”
+“They played a forty-minute set that included “Sleep Now in the Fire,” “Guerrilla Radio,” “Testify” and covers of Devo’s “Beautiful World” and MC5’s “Kick Out the Jams.”
 A mini riot broke out after the set and LAPD responded by firing pepper spray and rubber bullets, but compared to the nightmare of the 1968 DNC the event was relatively calm.”

 My own highlights of DNC 2000?
 Being featured in the Media Section of the LA Times – the unwitting subject of a DNC week piece which mocked my then employer – The Scotsman and Scotland on Sunday- for a fascination with a sheep called Dolly.
 Turns out the LA Times reporter was the complete thicko, she had never heard of the Roslin Institute or DNA.
 And she spelled my name wrong.